-History of simplifications and universalisations in programming languages
+History of simplifications in programming languages

 Programming faster and more reliably while new application areas appear requires an evolution of the languages.